dinesh-m/retire_rich/README.md

-# RetireRich - a one-stop online investment solution for your retirement portfolios
+# RetireRich - a one-stop online investment solution for your retirement

 RetireRich is a python based application to calculate and analyze the risk-return of funds as compared to the S&P 500 Index.
 The sample data used in this program has Net Asset Value (NAV) of four popular-and-big funds (SOROS FUND MANAGEMENT LLC, PAULSON & CO.INC., TIGER GLOBAL MANAGEMENT LLC, BERKSHIRE HATHAWAY INC) along with the S&P 500.
 The NAV acts as the daily closing price for the fund.
 The overall goal is to determine the fund with the most investment potential based on key risk-management metrics: the daily returns, standard deviations, Sharpe ratios, betas and rolling-window betas.

 The program shows a step-by-step approach of evaluating the four new investment options (funds) for inclusion in the client portfolios.
-The progarm does a quantitative analysis using the several components: performance, volatility, risk, risk-return profile, and portfolio diversification.
+The program does a quantitative analysis using the several components: performance, volatility, risk, risk-return profile, and portfolio diversification.

 ---